NThacker5246/HackerMakerMessanger/ReadMeEN.md

 dotnet run
 ```

-For Linux dotnet run is needed with sudo, for Windows even administrator rights are not needed.
+Please acknowledge that you will require administrative privileges in order to run .NET

-Then you can open launch.bat to run.
-(Win)
+You can use launch.bat on windows systems for easier start

 <hr>
-<h2>How to participate in development?</h2>
+<h2>Participation</h2>
-1. If you have a question/suggestion/found a bug - write in Issue (check if there are similar Issues, if there are and it didn't help, then write, if not, then also write)
+1. If you have a question/suggestion/found a bug - write in Issue (check if there aren't similar issues)
 Steps: https://github.com/NThacker5246/HackerMakerMessanger/issues and click New Issue
-Title - describe the question/bug/suggestion as accurately as possible in 2-4 words
+Title - describe the question/bug/suggestion as precise as possible in 2-4 words

 Bug Issue template

 ```
-I found a bug/error in the application, <name as in the Issue title>, and I want to report it
+I found a bug/error in the application, <name as in the Issue title>
 1. Current behavior
 When <describe the exact algorithm of actions to reproduce>, <action> occurs
 2. Expected behavior